tradingview/lightweight-charts/docs/constants.md

 - `TickMarkType.Time` - the tick mark represents a time without seconds.
 - `TickMarkType.TimeWithSeconds` - the tick mark represents a full time format.

-## LasPriceAnimationMode
+## LastPriceAnimationMode

-`LasPriceAnimationMode` enum is used to specify the type of the last price animation for series such as area or line.
+`LastPriceAnimationMode` enum is used to specify the type of the last price animation for series such as area or line.
 It has the following values:

-- `LasPriceAnimationMode.Disabled` - animation is always disabled.
+- `LastPriceAnimationMode.Disabled` - animation is always disabled.
-- `LasPriceAnimationMode.Continuous` - animation is always enabled.
+- `LastPriceAnimationMode.Continuous` - animation is always enabled.
-- `LasPriceAnimationMode.OnDataUpdate` - animation is active some time after data update.
+- `LastPriceAnimationMode.OnDataUpdate` - animation is active some time after data update.

 ## ColorType